-- Whether you have a factory built/zero- clearance fireplace or a masonry fireplace.
+Whether you have a factory built/zero- clearance fireplace or a masonry fireplace.

-- The manufacturer and model number of your factory built/zero clearance fireplace.
+The manufacturer and model number of your factory built/zero clearance fireplace.
 Look to see if there’s a metal plate on the front of the firebox

 Your firebox opening dimensions.

-- Length and width.
+Length and width.
 Click the link below to see how to measure your firebox opening where your doors will fit.